WORTH TRAINING Classes!

 In this class you will learn about the different motors the HVAC industry uses from the shaded pole motor to the ECM motor and how to service them.
 How a Heat Recovery Ventilator works how to service it, and how to service a water heater.
 We will also learn how and why we use Combustion Analyzers.

-In this class we will introduce you to the split system air conditioner; how to install it, and a basic theory of how it works.
+This course is a 2 day course.
+There is lots to learn.
+We will introduce you to the split system air conditioner; how to install it, and the theory of how it works.
 This class will help you understand how an A/C is wired, how to read the gauges, how to do basic service, and maintenance.
-You will also learn basic troubleshooting skills.
+You will learn Superheat and Subcooling.
+We will take apart a TX-Valve to learn how it works and how to troubleshoot it.
+You will also learn basic troubleshooting and maintenance skills and requirements.

-So, check the calendar for 3 Saturdays that best suits your schedule and register for a Course that will add ‘Technical Skills’ to your Resume’!
+So, check the calendar and register for a Course that will add ‘Technical Skills’ to your Resume’!

 Learning is for life.
 Without learning, we grow not, we achieve not, and we conquer not.
 So, learn with me, and let’s conquer real-world problems, making it a better place for everyone.